-You can do spot transactions to get your crypto-assets instantly.
-Or, you can do bitcoin trading using derivatives like options, futures, or swaps.
+You can do spot transactions to get your crypto assets instantly.
+Or, you can trade bitcoin using derivatives like options, futures, or swaps.
 These high-risk financial instruments can be useful for hedging against risk.
 They can help offset any losses if you take opposite positions on the same cryptos.

 If you want to know how to invest in bitcoin and altcoins with less risk, strongly consider exchange-traded products.

 Many governments classify cryptocurrencies as property.
 So, selling them at a profit is a taxable event under certain jurisdictions.

 Cryptocurrencies can satisfy the traditional definition of financial assets, which should be subject to securities laws.
 But there’s still lots of legal confusion about this matter.

 In 2018, some U.S. Securities and Exchange Commission (SEC) officials said that bitcoin and ether shouldn’t be regulated like stocks and bonds.
 But the same agency initiated a lawsuit against Ripple for its alleged unregistered sales of XRP tokens.